jlrickert/zet/docs/103/README.md

-# Tiling window management on macOS with Yabai
+# Tiling window management on macOSX with Yabai

 See [docs] for how to install